 If you have liver cirrhosis, it’s important to avoid drinking alcohol to prevent further liver damage.
 Cut down on salt and make sure you eat plenty of fresh fruit and vegetables as well as lean protein.
+It’s a good idea to eat protein filled meals and snacks often — every 3 or 4 hours.
 Make sure you avoid infections by washing your hands regularly and getting up to date on your vaccinations, and talk to your doctor or pharmacist before you use over the counter medications.

 To help prevent cirrhosis, limit alcohol consumption to no more than the daily recommend amounts, and immunise against hepatitis B infection.
 Avoid high-risk sexual behaviour (unprotected sex) and unsafe needle practices (i.e. no sharing) to prevent hepatitis infection.

 Learn more here about the development and quality assurance of healthdirect content.